Rockin' Robin (song): Copyright status

 "Rockin' Robin" is in the public domain, as the owners never renewed the copyright.

 Charts

 Michael Jackson version

-In 1972, Michael Jackson released his own version of "Rockin' Robin", which was released as a single from his gold-certified solo album titled Got to Be There as a follow-up single to the song of the same name.
-It was the biggest hit from the album, hitting number 1 on the Cash Box singles chart and peaking at number two on both the Billboard Hot 100, behind "The First Time Ever I Saw Your Face" by Roberta Flack, and the Billboard soul singles chart, behind "In the Rain" by the Dramatics.
+In 1972, Michael Jackson released a cover of "Rockin' Robin".
+It was the second single from his debut solo album Got to Be There, after the title track.
+It was the most successful single from the album, hitting number one on the Cash Box singles chart, and peaking at number two on the Billboard Hot 100 (the same highest position as the original), behind "The First Time Ever I Saw Your Face" by Roberta Flack.
+It also peaked at number two Billboard soul singles chart, behind "In the Rain" by the Dramatics.

+Record World said that "little Michael rocks in with a revival of the big Bobby Day hit of the rockin' 1950s".